History of arcade video games: Golden age of arcade games (1978–1983)

-Arcade machines also found their way into any area where they could be placed and would draw children or young adults, such as supermarkets and drug stores.
+Arcade machines also found their way into any area where they could be placed and would be able to draw children or young adults, such as supermarkets and drug stores.
 The Golden Age was also buoyed by the growing home console market which had just entered the second generation with the introduction of game cartridges.
 Atari had been able to license Space Invaders for the Atari 2600 which became the system's killer application.
 Similarly, Coleco beat Atari in licensing Donkey Kong from Nintendo, and among other ports, included their conversion of the game as a pack-in for the ColecoVision, which helped to boost sales of the console and compete against the Atari 2600.
 Licensing of arcade hits became a major business for the home markets, which in turn spurred further growth in the arcade field.
 By 1981, the US arcade game market had an estimated value of $8 billion.

 Jonathan Greenberg of Forbes predicted in early 1981 that Japanese companies would eventually dominate the North American video game industry, as American video game companies were increasingly licensing products from Japanese companies, who in turn were opening up North American branches.
-By 1982-1983, Japanese manufacturers had captured a large share of the North American arcade market, which Gene Lipkin of Data East USA partly attributed to Japanese companies having more finances to invest in new ideas.
+By 1982–1983, Japanese manufacturers had captured a large share of the North American arcade market, which Gene Lipkin of Data East USA partly attributed to Japanese companies having more finances to invest in new ideas.